mcekovic/kubernetes-test/README.md

 - Limit CPU and memory resources
 - Use Spring Boot liveness and readiness health check probes (set `initialDelaySeconds` as default is `0`)
 - Use pod lifecycle `preStop` pause to avoid that Kubernetes routes traffic to pods that are shutting down
-- Externalize JVM options into pod's environment variables (`env` section)
+- Externalize JVM options and app configuration into ConfigMap that is injected into pod's environment variables
   + Use relative heap limits: `-XX:MaxRAMPercentage=50.0`
-  + Expose JMX port (see `test-app.yaml / env / JDK_JAVA_OPTIONS`)
+  + Expose JMX port (see `test-app.yaml / test-app-config / JDK_JAVA_OPTIONS`)
-- Externalize app configuration into pod's environment variables that reference ConfigMap
+  + Reference dependent stateful services by StatefulSets hostnames
+  + Reference dependent stateless services hosts and ports from environment variables directly in `env` section
+  + Materialize application configuration file for expanded properties to be visible in container
-- Use volumes for logs?
+- Use volumes for app logs?
+- Install databases as StatefulSets with PersistentVolume and VolumeClaimTemplates